gabrielcerutti/create-react-app/packages/cra-template-microfrontend-typescript/README.md

 This is the Micro-Frontend TypeScript template for [Create React App](https://github.com/facebook/create-react-app).

-It's using [React App Rewired](https://www.npmjs.com/package/react-app-rewired) and [React Router](https://reactrouter.com/) to create a very simple and lightweight Micro-Frontend app to be loaded from a [Container App](https://github.com/gabrielcerutti/main-spa).
+It's using [React App Rewired](https://www.npmjs.com/package/react-app-rewired) and [React Router](https://reactrouter.com/) (with nested routes) to create a very simple and lightweight Micro-Frontend app to be loaded from a [Container App](https://github.com/gabrielcerutti/main-spa).

 To use this template, add `--template microfrontend-typescript` when creating a new app.